stef-the/CIT-Generator-v3/static/data/README.md

 # Data Folder

-Loads all the required data onto the server.
+Loads all the required data for the website.

 From the base of the project, `cd static/data` and then `git clone https://github.com/NotEnoughUpdates/NotEnoughUpdates-REPO`.